Hibernian appoint Pat Fenlon as new manager

 Pat Fenlon is the new manager of Hibernian, having signed a two-and-a-half year contract at Easter Road.

-The 42-year-old arrives from Bohemians and succeeds Colin Calderwood, who was sacked earlier this month and has since joined Birmingham .
+The 42-year-old arrives from Bohemians and succeeds Colin Calderwood, who was sacked earlier this month and .

 Fenlon has won five League of Ireland titles and three cup competitions during a nine-year managerial career in his homeland.